 Expert-approved and popular products with niacinamide

-If you're looking to take in the overall benefits of Niacinamide, Gmyrek recommends this moisturizing lotion.
+If you're looking to take in the overall benefits of niacinamide, Gmyrek recommends this moisturizing lotion from CeraVe.
 It is not only formulated with niacinamide, but also includes hyaluronic acid to keep skin hydrated and protected.

 Suitable for normal to dry skin, this eye cream uses niacinamide as the main ingredient to visibly reduce the appearance of under-eye circles.
 It also works to address skin care concerns such as fine lines, wrinkles and puffiness.